aaronsossin/Cannabis-MRI-Machine-Learning/README.md

  How to Run?
   - in "main.py" there are several hyperparameters denoting which task to run, and how to run it.
 After configuring, in the command line execute: python main.py
+  - The "run_tests.py" file is responsible for running everything: training/validating CNNs, Decoders, etc... and is called on by main.py

  "How can this be adapted to my own project?"
   - Inside the 'mri_data' folder, all the subject data is there and formatted by the BIDS format.
 This is a consistent format accross many OpenNeuroCV datasets.
 In "File_Structure.py", there is code for extracting all of the MRI filenames including their 'location paths' and labelling them based on the "participants.tsv" file.